vuepress/vuepress-plugin-blog/docs/guide/getting-started.md

 - `_posts/2019-6-8-b.md`
 - `_posts/2019-6-8-c.md`

-When the `perPagePosts` is set to `2`, this plugin will help you generate the following pages:
+When the `lengthPerPage` is set to `2`, this plugin will help you generate the following pages:

 | url              | layout                           |
 | ---------------- | -------------------------------- |